rserran/pysheeet/docs/notes/pytorch/pytorch.rst

 High Dimension Arithmetic
 -------------------------

 Working with multi-dimensional tensors is common in deep learning.
 Understanding tensor shapes and dimension manipulation is crucial for neural networks.
+These operations are fundamental for batch processing, matrix operations across multiple dimensions, and tensor reshaping.

 .. code-block:: python